emacs-mirror/emacs/mps/manual/source/glossary/f.rst

     free list

-        The free list is the set of :term:`free blocks <free block>`.
+        The free list is the set of :term:`free blocks`.

-        Originally this term meant the single linked list of all free blocks, but as :term:`allocation mechanisms <allocation
+        Originally this term meant the single linked list of all free blocks, but as :term:`allocation mechanisms` have become more varied, it has become more generic, and now may be implemented as a tree or other data structure rather than a linked list.
-        mechanism>` have become more varied, it has become more generic, and now may be implemented as a tree or other data structure rather than a linked list.
         If the implementation actually is a linked list of free blocks, this is called a :term:`free block chain` to distinguish it from the abstract term.

         There may be several free lists, classed by size or other characteristic.
 For instance, :term:`segregated free list`